 myIteratorClone).
 Of course, Python wouldn't live up to its reputation if it didn't offer a few ways to simplify the process of producing iterators, conceivably down to a single, straightforward line of code!
 We'll learn about these shortcuts and some handy built-in iterators in an upcoming blog post.

-If you'd like to play around with the code, here's the GitHub repository.
+If you'd like to play around with the code, here's the GitHub repo.
 As always, don't hesitate to leave your comments below.